madhumitha-santhanakrishnan/shopsight-exercise/README.md

 - **Mocked:** LLM summaries (when DEMO_MODE=True or no API key).
 What-if simulator uses heuristic text rules.

 ## Time spent
 Roughly 3.5–4 hours across setup, data connection, testing connection, sales + forecast flow, LLM integration, and polish.
+I completed this exercise over a few focused work sessions.

 ## What I would build next
 - Explain forecast: Button on the forecast tab that calls `/llm/explain_forecast` to describe the chart in plain english ("For example, sales have stabilized after winter peaks...")